MundoDele Spanish Grammar

 | Purpose | para que | Te ayudo para que apruebes. | The clause expresses purpose. |

-| Unknown antecedent | busco a alguien que | Busco a alguien que hable español. | The person is not identified yet. |
+| Unknown person | busco a alguien que | Busco a alguien que hable español. | The person is not identified yet. |

 Creo que vs no creo que